Webcomic: Darths & Droids

 - The Munchkin: Pete, playing R2-D2.
 He joined after Jim told him about the game and designed his character in advance using Min-Maxing, resulting in a verbally-challenged non-humanoid robot with insane mechanic skills.
 For a short time, he filled in for the GM "due to some family emergency or whatever".
 His style of doing this seems to be...different.
 He has something of a soft spot for Sally, which makes a lot more sense once she sticks with C-3PO for Episode IV.

 - The Thespian: Annie, initially playing Shmi Skywalker but soon switched to Anakin rather than shoehorning Shmi into the adventuring party.
-As of Episode IV, she's Leia (though that name is a secret and she's publicly known as Princess Organa - yes, "Princess" is her name and not a title).
-She's also continuing to play Anakin as Darth Vader, though initially she did it through the GM as a proxy.
+As of Episode IV, she's Leia (though that name is a secret and she's publicly known as Princess Organa - yes, "Princess" is her name and not a title) and Darth Vader with the big twist being not that Vader is Luke's father Anakin, but his mother Padmé.
 Ben told her about the game in drama class.
 Her unfamiliarity with typical RPG player behavior results in amusing misunderstandings, such as her mistaking Qui-Gon for a robber when he attempts to search Shmi's house for loot.
 Her roleplaying tends to be filled with Hidden Depths and moral ambiguity, which sometimes screws with the more straightforward mindset of the other players.
 As a joke, she plays what is considered to be the worst acted character from the prequel trilogy.